Julien AUDEMARD

 Degrees

-• 2015: Qualified by the National University Council (CNU) for the position of associate professor, Section 04.
+• 2015: CNU certification for the position of associate professor, Section 04.

-• 2013: PhD Political Science (summa cum laude), Faculty of Law and Political Science, Montpellier.
+• 2013: PhD Political Science (summa cum laude with honors from the faculty), Faculty of Law and Political Science, Montpellier.

-• 2014: Recipient of the thesis award from the Doctoral School of the Faculty of Law and Political Science at Montpellier.
+• 2014: Recipient of the dissertation award from the Doctoral School of the Faculty of Law and Political Science at Montpellier.

 • 2010: Recipient of the Hébrard Prize for the best research thesis completed at the Faculty of Law and Political Science in Montpellier.

-• 2009–2010: Researcher on the ANR OPERA project led by W. Genieys (development of quantitative databases).
+• 2009–2010: Research associate on the ANR OPERA project led by W. Genieys (development of quantitative databases).

-• 2007–2010: Researcher on the ANR PAECE project led by J-Y. Dormagen (field researcher, then coordinator of exit polls).
+• 2007–2010: Researcher on the ANR PAECE project led by J-Y. Dormagen (field researcher, then coordinator of “exit poll” surveys).

 • Introduction to Political Science (First Year of Law): 210 hours.